MarkusVLA/robot-controller/README.md

 [View Schematic (PDF)](documentation/schematic.pdf)

 ## Firmware

-The esp32 firmware is written in c using the esp-idf.
+The esp32 firmware is being developed in C using the ESP-IDF framework.
+Development is currently being done on an ESP32-S2 development board while PCB fabrication is in progress.
+Features in development:
+- Motor control interface
+- IMU communication bus and data processing
+- Wireless communication with PS5 controller